DebianDog/BusterDog/README.md

 # BusterDog + build system
 BusterDog, based on the Debian 'Buster' branch but **without systemd**.
-It's using the **AntiX** method to avoid systemd by replacing systemd with 'elogind' (and replacing e.g. libsystemd0 with libelogind0)
+It's using special method (taken from **AntiX**) to avoid systemd by replacing systemd with 'elogind'.
+(and more, e.g replacing libsystemd with libelogind)
 [Forum thread]()
 See [Here](https://debiandog.github.io/MakeLive/Readme-build-busterdog.html) for a Busterdog build system.